All-China Students' Federation

-The All–China Students' Federation (ACSF) is a people's organization composed of college student unions, graduate student unions and secondary school student unions under the leadership of the Chinese Communist Party (CCP).
-It is a member organization of the All–China Youth Federation.
-The ACSF carries out its work under the guidance of the Communist Youth League of China.
+The All–China Students' Federation (ACSF) is a people's organization composed of college student unions, graduate student unions and secondary school student unions under the control of the All-China Youth Federation, another people's organization under the Communist Youth League of China.

 History

 After the May Fourth Movement, several student organizations were established in schools China.
 On this basis, the first National Student Representative Conference was held in Shanghai from June 16 to August 5, 1919.
 More than 60 student representatives from all over the country and those studying in Japan attended the conference.
 The conference passed the "Constitution of the Student Union of the Republic of China", determined that "the purpose is to connect feelings, promote academics, promote society, and defend the country", discussed ways to boycott Japanese goods and promote domestic products, organized a nationwide student struggle to refuse to sign the peace treaty, published the "National Student Union Daily", and decided that one person from each of the seven student unions in Beijing, Tianjin and Shanghai. would form the first board of directors of the National Student Union, with the venue set in Shanghai.
 This conference announced the official establishment of the Student Union of the Republic of China.

 Subsequently, in May 1920, August 1921, March 1923, August 1923, August 1924, June 1925, July 1926, July 1927, February 1928, May 1936, March 1938 and June 1947, the Twelve National Student Congresses were held in Shanghai, Guangzhou, Wuhan, Nanjing and other places respectively (listed as the Second to Thirteenth National Congresses of the All–China Students' Federation in 1949).
 In December 1935, the Beijing and Tianjin Student Union decided to initiate the organization of the National Student National Salvation Federation.
 Subsequently, Peking University student Liu Jiangling and China University student Dong Yuhua were sent to Shanghai to prepare for the establishment.
 Peking University student Tang Shouyu, who was teaching in Jinan, was also invited to Shanghai to participate in the preparatory work.
 With the help of Wang Han and Hu Qiaomu of the Jiangsu Provincial Working Committee of the CCP and the support of people from all walks of life in Shanghai, the preparatory work progressed smoothly.
 The "National Student National Salvation Federation Preparatory Committee" was established.